Yandex Cloud

 • Delete the resources you created

 You can migrate data from Managed Service for YDB to Object Storage using Data Transfer.
-To do this:
+Proceed as follows:

 1. Prepare the test data.